-Division/Office Chiefs are responsible for the control and effective use of the various mobile communication devices assigned to employees.
-Division/Office Chiefs should use the following criteria to determine if it is appropriate to issue mobile communication device(s) to a departmental employee:
+Division/Office Managers are responsible for the control and effective use of the various mobile communication devices assigned to employees.
+Division/Office Managers should use the following criteria to determine if it is appropriate to issue mobile communication devices to a Departmental employee:

 - 1. The nature of work assigned to the employee requires travel or time away from the office that limits the employee's access to stationary office equipment such as desktop computers and office telephones needed to conduct official State business on a regular basis. - 2.
 The employee is required to be reasonably available outside of normal office hours, including but not limited to: early morning, late evening, weekends, holidays, or other regularly scheduled days off. - 3.
-The employee's work is critical to Department operations, and immediate contact with a specified response time from the employee is required, including, but not limited to: employees on 24/7 availability or those who deal with emergency situations. - 4.
-The nature of the work requires the employee to work alone in a remote setting and for safety or other reasons the employee needs communications capability. - 5.
-The employee's job requires immediate direct communication to support critical systems and functions. - 6.
-Mobile communication devices should only be issued to employees in good standing with the Department.
+The employee's work is critical to Department operations, and immediate contact with a specified response time from the employee is required, including, but not limited to: employees on 24/7 availability or those who deal with emergency situations.

+- 4. The nature of the work requires the employee to work alone in a remote setting and for safety or other reasons the employee needs communications capability. - 5.
+The employee's job requires immediate direct communication to support critical systems and functions.